ade0003/MAD9137--FavoritePlaces/README.md

 - Xcode 15.0+
 - Swift 5.9+

-N.B: the keyboard mechanism might be a little slow/buggy on first launch, i've scoured the internet for a solution with no success.
+N.B: app might be a little slow/buggy on first launch, i've scoured the internet for a solution with no success. subsequent launches are smooth.
+For best performance, I'd recommend launching the app, closing and then opening it from your mobile device